apache/geode/geode-apis-compatible-with-redis/README.md

-# Apache Geode APIs Compatible with Redis
+# Apache Geode APIs Compatible with Redis - EXPERIMENTAL

 [Introduction](#introduction)
 [How To Try It](#how-to-try-it)